BioinfoSZU/NanoSimFormer/README.md

 ```

 #### Full Pipeline (Signal simulation + Basecalling)
-Generate signals in a POD5 file and automatically run Dorado to basecall the reads into a FASTQ file.
+Use `--basecall` option to automatically run Dorado that basecalling the reads into a FASTQ file after signal simulation.

 ```shell
 # Simulate 1000 reads from the chromosome 22 reference.